 The Bankruptcy Code sets specific limits on the amount of debt that a person can reorganize in a Chapter 13 bankruptcy.
 There are separate limits for both secured debts and unsecured debts.
 These debt limits are calculated per each debtor where a married couple files a joint chapter 13 bankruptcy case.

 These "debt limits" for Chapter 13 bankruptcy are found under Section 109(e) of the Bankruptcy Code.
-The current debt limits under Section 109(e) are effective as of April 1, 2016, and are valid for all of 2017 and 2018.
-The Chapter 13 debt limits effective for 2017 and 2018 are as follows:
+The current debt limits under Section 109(e) are effective as of April 1, 2019, and are valid for all of 2019, 2020 and 2021.
+The Chapter 13 debt limits effective for 2019 are as follows:

-These Chapter 13 debt limits adjust every 3 years.
-The next Chapter 13 debt limit adjustment will occur on April 1, 2019.
+These Chapter 13 debt limits adjust every 3 years under Section 104(a).
+The next Chapter 13 debt limit adjustment will occur on April 1, 2022.

 Section 109(e) of the Bankruptcy Code, entitled "Who may be a debtor", provides in pertinent part: